What happens if I stop working?

 What happens to my FSA or DCAP?

-You are no longer eligible to contribute to your Medical Flexible Spending Arrangement (FSA), Limited Purpose FSA or Dependent Care Assistance Program (DCAP) when:
+You are no longer eligible to contribute to your Flexible Spending Arrangement (FSA), Limited Purpose FSA or Dependent Care Assistance Program (DCAP) when:

 • Your PEBB coverage ends.